Emad88/gbf-downloader/README.md

 - Install **Node.js** [https://nodejs.org/en/](https://nodejs.org/en/).
 If asked to add it to PATH, select yes.
 - Download this repository and unzip it somewhere.
-- Open command line in Admin mode at the project's folder, where `index.js` is.
+- Open the command line in Admin mode at the project's folder.
 - Execute `npm install` in the command line.

 ## How to use